khizar-saleem/diy-garage/README.md

 <br/>

-## Description
+## Introduction &amp; Description

-DIY Garage is an app that is meant to rid the world of the fear of getting down and dirty with personal vehicles.
+* DIY Garage is an app that is meant to rid the world of the fear of getting down and dirty with personal vehicles.
 Why waste money paying someone else to do the job when you can do it yourself?
 With some basic tools and the will, you can use DIY Garage to learn how to do important routine maintenance such as tire rotations, oil changes, transmission flushes and much more.
 DIY Garage